This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Leaves are the tree’s primary energy converters and heat regulators.
 Perennial trees shed their leaves annually.
 Shed leaves consist mainly of cellulose and lignin.
 Leaves with high lignin levels are slow to decompose.

-This piece will look at how very easy it is to improve your soil in your garden with that which is often discarded without a second thought – leaves.
+This piece will look at how easy it is to improve the soil in your garden with that often discarded without a second thought – leaves.

 What is Leaf Composting?

-In gardening terms, leaf compost is the process of creating an environment where microorganisms can flourish with the objective of them composting leaves into soil benefitting matter all from yard waste.
+In gardening terms, leaf compost is creating an environment where microorganisms can flourish to compost leaves into the soil, benefitting matter from yard waste.

 To make the magic quicker when gardening, try to prevent too much heat from escaping.
 However, leaf compost doesn’t get as hot as bacteria-driven decomposition processes.